scribe-security/docs/docs/valint/policies.md

 #### Rego script

 In order to add a verification script you must provide a `verify` rule in your script.
-A Rego script can be provided in two forms: as an embedded code snippet in the `rego` section or as a dedicated file using the `path` field.
+A Rego script can be provided in two forms: as an embedded code snippet in the `script` section or as a dedicated file using the `path` field.

-> By default `valint` looks for ``.valint.rego` file.
+> By default `valint` looks for `.valint.rego` file.

 Use the following rule structure.